-Salmanvandi M, Haramshahi S M A, Mansoori E, Alizadeh A. The Effect of Rosmarinic Acid in Neural Differentiation of Wartons Jelly-derived Mesenchymal Stem Cells in Two Dimensional and Three Dimensional Cultures using Chitosan-based Hydrogel.
-BCN 2023; 14 (1)
+Salmanvandi M, Haramshahi S M A, Mansouri E, Alizadeh A. The Effect of Rosmarinic Acid on Neural Differentiation of Wartons Jelly-derived Mesenchymal Stem Cells in Two-dimensional and Three-dimensional Cultures using Chitosan-based Hydrogel.
+BCN 2023; 14 (1) :117-128

 URL: